Uniting therapeutic innovation

 with global capabilities

+We are called Molecular Partners for a reason.
+We believe strong external collaborations are an essential component to realize the full potential of DARPin therapeutics for patients.
+We aim to collaborate with partners that share our drive and commitment to speed the discovery and development of breakthrough therapies for patients.
+Depending on the field, the DARPin in question, the medical problem, the partner’s needs and the collaboration objective, we tailor deal structure and strive for fast and nimble decision-making during the process from idea generation through to partnership execution.
 To date, Molecular Partners has received combined upfront and milestone payments of approximately CHF 300 million in connection with its agreements with its partners.
-The company is further eligible to potentially receive additional success-based payments, including up to approximately CHF 1.75 billion in aggregate development, regulatory and sales milestones, and tiered royalties for future product sales.
+The company is further eligible to potentially receive additional success-based payments, including up to approximately CHF 1.00 billion in aggregate development, regulatory and sales milestones, and tiered royalties for future product sales.

 In October 2020, we entered into a collaboration with Novartis to develop, manufacture and commercialize our DARPin candidates for COVID-19, including ensovibep the first trispecific clinical DARPin candidate, that can simultaneously engage all three units of the spike protein trimer to potently inhibit ACE2 interaction.
 The cooperative binding of the individual modules enables ensovibep to retain inhibitory pan-variant potency against all frequent SARS-CoV-2 variants, including Omicron.
 As DARPin therapies, our candidates offer a unique approach for the treatment of COVID-19, with the possibility for high-yield manufacturing at scale, one shot administration and with the potential to bypass cold storage.
 Under the agreement, Molecular Partners conducted Phase 1 clinical trials for ensovibep with Novartis leading all later-stage clinical development as well as commercialization activity upon option exercise.